f0rky/Chimp-GPT/README.md

     ```

 3. **Set Up Environment Variables**:
-   Create a `.env` file in the root directory and set up the following environment variables:
+   Create a `.env` file in the root directory and set up the following environment variables (.env_example):
     ```
     OPENAI_API_KEY=your_openai_api_key
     TOKEN=your_discord_bot_token